lugg/onfleet-ruby/README.md

 Onfleet.key = ENV["ONFLEET_KEY"]
 ```

-and your off to the races!
+and you're off to the races!

 See the [documentation](https://docs.onfleet.com) for more information.